JamesHJ0137/JamesHJ0137/README.md

 <br><br>

 ## OBJECTIVE
-Optimise the user experience to meet their needs and developing efficient and innovative services to achieve business goals
+Optimise the user experience to meet their needs and develop efficient and innovative services to achieve business goals
 <br>&#38;<br>
 Stay on track with deadlines and programme-level goals